ztMotaLee/Sagiri/README.md

 Prompt b: ``The sun is setting, and the sky is filled with clouds.''

 ## <a name="update"></a>Update
+- **2024.12**: A new version is under reconstruction!
+We will release the improved mask strategy, and support more customized generation options for selected regions.

 - **2024.06**: This repo is released.
 <!-- - [**History Updates** >]() -->